RoseDuf/MAIS_Hacks_2021/README.md

 ### Training the ASL NN

-With the previously generated dataset, 6 training algorithms (Logistic Regression, Decision Tree Classifier, Random Forest Classifier, Gaussian NB, Lineary Discriminant Analysis) were tried in order to obtain the highest accuracy from the testing set.
+With the previously generated dataset, 6 training algorithms (Logistic Regression, Decision Tree Classifier, Random Forest Classifier, Gaussian NB, Linear Discriminant Analysis) were tried in order to obtain the highest accuracy from the testing set.

 ```
 ================================================